ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/text-search/full-text-search.dotnet.markdown

   * `Notes`
     Contains terms with the original text from the indexed document field 'Notes'.
-    Text is lower-cased but Not tokenized.
+    Text is lower-cased and Not tokenized.

   * `search(Notes)`
     Contains __lower-cased terms__ that were tokenized from the 'Notes' field by the [default search analyzer](indexes/using-analyzers#ravendb) (RavenStandardAnalyzer).